aycrown1/Learning-C/README.md

 * It has influenced many other programming languages, making it a valuable language to learn for software development.

 ## Entry point.
-an entry point is the location within a program where execution begins.
+An entry point is the location within a program where execution begins.
 In C programs, the entry point is typically the "main" function.

 "Main" is a function in the C programming language that serves as the entry point for the program.
 It is where program execution begins and typically contains the code that performs the program's main task.
 The "main" function must be present in all C programs.